oakatgyro/Claude-Code-Communication/instructions/worker.md

 ## Important Points
 - Create the appropriate completion file according to your worker number
 - The worker who can confirm everyone's completion becomes the reporting manager
-- Only the last person to complete reports to boss1
+- Only the last person to complete reports to boss

-## Specific Send Example
-- Common to all workers: `./agent-send.sh boss1 "Everyone has completed their work"`